web-infra-dev/midscene/apps/site/docs/index.md

     src: /midscene.png
     alt: MidScene Logo
 features:
-  - title: AI & Natural Language Query
+  - title: Interact by Natural Language
-    details: You can now locate the elements by nature language.
-Just like someone is viewing your page.
-DOM selectors should no longer be necessary.
+    details: Describe the steps, let MidScene plan and execute for you.
     icon: 🔍
   - title: Understand UI, Answer in JSON
-    details: By prompting AI with the data shape you want, you will receive a predictable answer, both in terms of JSON structure and value.
+    details: Provide prompts for the desired data format, and then receive the predictable answer in JSON format.
     icon: 🤔
-  - title: TypeScript-friendly
+  - title: AI Assertion
-    details: The custom data shape from AI can have types assigned automatically.
-Simply use dot notation to access them.
+    details: Make assertions in natural language.
+It’s all based on AI understanding.
-    icon: ⌨️
+    icon: 🤔
-  - title: Out-of-box AI Model
+  - title: Public LLMs are Fine
-    details: It is fine to use GPT-4o.
-There is no need to do any custom training.
+    details: It is fine to use public LLMs like GPT-4o.
+There is no need for any custom training.
     icon: 🪓
   - title: Visualization
-    details: With our visualization tool, you can easily debug the prompt and reasoning.
+    details: With our visualization tool, you can easily understand and debug the whole process.
     icon: 🎞️
   - title: Brand New Experience !
     details: Experience a whole new world of automation development.
 Enjoy !